Transport from Lisbon Airport: My Tips

 Taxi

 Significantly cheaper prices are offered by the Bolt and Uber apps, which are very popular in Lisbon.
-An Uber or Bolt ride to Rossio Square will cost between 8 eur and 12 eur, depending on the time of day.
+An Uber or Bolt ride to Rossio Square will cost depending on the time of day from 8 eur to 12 eur.

-If Lisbon Airport serves as a starting point for you to travel around the Portuguese interior, then renting a car is definitely the best option.
-There are dozens of car rental companies at the airport, whose prices can be clearly compared and then booked, for example, on the website rentalcars.com.
+If Lisbon Airport is your starting point for travelling around the Portuguese interior, then renting a car is definitely the best option.
+There are dozens of car rental companies at the airport, whose prices can be clearly compared and then booked, for example, on the website booking.com.

 Prices range from 50 eur to 200 eur per week, depending on the size of the car or the rental company you choose.